Install Feel++ from Containers

 mpirun --bind-to core -np 10 feelpp_toolbox_fluid --case "github:{path:toolboxes/fluid/TurekHron}"

-Singularity works in a similar way as for docker.
-For example, you can download one of the image available on girder under the collection feelppsingularity_imagescifeelpp_feelpp-toolboxes-latest.simg click on download button.
+Apptainer works in a similar way to Docker.
+For example, you can download one of the images available on ghcr.io and run it interactively or execute specific commands within the container.